-Knowledge Extraction.
+Knowledge extraction.
 There exist two main categories of algorithms for extracting knowledge from BNs, namely Approximate Inference (AxI) and Exact Inference (EI).
 Given a BN and system requirements (i.e., SLOs), we seek to extract probabilities of SLO violations under different environmental states.
 This mechanism works equally for different CC tiers; an edge device, for example, could use its BN to answer P(network > t), with t being a custom threshold.
 For dynamic reconfiguration, we require inference to be (1) accurate, (2) converge reliably, and (3) fast for large networks.
-We argue that EI and, in particular, Variable Elimination (VE) [34] as an instance, fulfill these constraints.
-In the following, VE is explained:
+We argue that EI and, in particular, Variable Elimination (VE) [41] fulfill these constraints: